bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 > _The need to customize Create React App rarely happens.
 Also, don’t eject an actual project as it’s a one-way trip!
 Once a Create React App project has been ejected, there’s no going back (though you could always undo the ejection process by reverting to an earlier commit if you’re using source control)._

+>

 To eject your application from Create React App, run the command `npm run eject`.
-You’ll be prompted if you want to continue; type “y” to continue with the ejection process.
+You'll be prompted if you want to continue; type "y" to continue with the ejection process.
 Once the ejection process has completed, you can review the files that were previously hidden from you.

-In the `package.json` file, you’ll see the following npm scripts:
+In the `package.json` file, you'll see the following npm scripts:

     {
       "scripts": {